Frequently Asked Questions

 A MEP decided to vote to abstain from a legislative or amendment for reasons that they cannot either agree or disagree with the description of such and so they voted to abstain by using their vote.

 Johann Sebastian Bach attended the current voting session in the European Parliament hemicycle.
-He did not fully support or fully disagree with the current form of the text being voted in and thus cast his vote as ABSTAIN to signal that he still wants to voice his opinion on the wording of such text, although he cannot fully support it.
+He did not fully support or fully disagree with the current form of the text being voted in and thus cast his vote as ABSTAINED to signal that he still wants to voice his opinion on the wording of such text, although he cannot fully support it.

 Excused